-- (a) Porches: - (i) On townhouse developments, entry porches can range from a small stoop area to a more traditional porch with a more generous space. - (ii) On house form developments, street fronting units should generally be designed with entry porches that are big enough to allow access to the front door and to provide a place for seating.
-In general, a defined porch area should be a minimum of 3.75 m (40 sq. ft.).
-However flexibility will be applied in considering the design and size of porches.
-Units in buildings with access from within the site should also be designed with entry porches, but the size is less important. - (iii) Front entry porches should be well defined spaces.
-Front entry porches should be one-storey, have sufficient cover and be integrated into the overall building design.
-The entrance cover may be provided by recessing the porch area and front door, by adding to the main façade of the building, or a combination of both.
-Entrances expressed with double height columns and elements such as second storey arches and large fan lights are discouraged.
+- (d) Smaller secondary roof elements and dormers may vary from the pitch of the main roof and may include flat roofs and shallow pitches.
+A larger area of flat roof may be considered provided it is a green roof and contributes to the sustainability of the project. - (e) If a secondary roof or gable interrupts the eave line of the main roof, it should mark or cover a significant element such as an entry, a porch, a recessed area, or a substantial projection. - (f) Secondary roofs that project from the building façade should also clearly relate to an architectural element such as a box bay or porch.
+Roof 'skirting' on the building facade is discouraged. - 5.1.3 Entrances, Stairs and Porches - (a) Entries, Porches and Verandahs - (i) Street fronting units should generally have entries, porches or verandahs that are big enough to allow access to the front door and to provide a place for seating: - generally a minimum of 3.75 m^2 (40 sq ft.).
+However, flexibility will be applied in considering the design and size of entries, porches and verandahs.
+Units in buildings with access from within the site should also be designed with entries, porches or verandahs but the size is less important. - (ii) Front entries, porches and verandahs should be one-storey, have sufficient cover and be integrated into the overall building design.
+The entrance cover may be provided by recessing the entry, porch or verandah area and front door, by adding to the main façade of the building, or a combination of both.
+Entry, porch or verandah roofs on traditional designs should have a clear means of support - columns, brackets, ties, etc. Entrances expressed with double height columns and elements such as second storey arches and large fan lights are discouraged.